mapbox/mapbox-directions-swift/README.md

 }
 ```

 This library uses version 5 of the Mapbox Directions API by default.
-To use version 4 instead, replace RouteOptions with RouteOptionsV4.

 ### Matching a trace to the road network